 - I want to use the BioClock Studio to count towards a requirement in my major or in my College at UCSD (e.g., Sixth College’s practicum).
 Can I do that?

 We are partnering with Sixth College for CAT124, so the practicum is probably a good match.
 BIMM116 counts as an elective in many majors.

 - My resume and transcripts are not good indicators of my skills, since I learned them outside of school and/or have not held a job where they were put to use.
 What can I do to ensure that my application is evaluated properly?

 You can use your Statement of Interest and your Sample of Work to provide us with additional information.

-- I’m really only interested in the BioClock Studio if I get to work on a specific one of the projects set out for the 2016-2017 academic year.
+- I’m really only interested in the BioClock Studio if I get to work on a specific one of the projects described above for the 2019 academic year.
 What happens if I am accepted to the Studio, but cannot work on that project?

 We will be selecting applicants with their skills and preferences in mind, so if you are accepted to the BioClock Studio, you will likely be able to work mainly on a project that matches your interests.
 Just the same, be open-minded!
 Everyone in the Studio will receive basic training relevant to all the projects we hope to pursue, and everyone should expect to be exposed to something new and unfamiliar.

 - I'm not a straight-A student.
 Can I still get in?

 BioClock Studio accepts a spectrum of students.
 We want a diverse team with respect to perspective and skills.
 We don’t just pick the highest GPAs.
 However, it’s a challenging class with significant time commitment, and not the best choice if you are struggling in your classes.